raspberrypi/documentation/faqs/README.md

 The Raspberry Pi 4 Model B was launched in June 2019.
 It uses a 1.5GHz 64-bit quad-core Arm Cortex-A72 CPU, has three RAM options (2GB, 4GB, 8GB), gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 5.0.
 Originally launched with a 1GB option, this has been superceded by the 2GB at the original 1GB price.
 The 1GB device is still available as a special order.

 The Raspberry Pi 400 was launched in November 2020.
 It uses a 1.8GHz 64-bit quad-core Arm Cortex-A72 CPU, with 4GB of RAM, gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 5.0.
-The Raspberry Pi 400 is the first Raspberry Pi built in to a compact keyboard.
+The Raspberry Pi 400 is the first Raspberry Pi built into a compact keyboard.

 The Raspberry Pi Zero and Raspberry Pi Zero W/WH are half the size of a Model A+, with a 1GHz single-core CPU and 512MB RAM, and mini-HDMI and USB On-The-Go ports and a camera connector.
 The Raspberry Pi Zero W also has integrated 802.11n wireless LAN and Bluetooth 4.1.
 The Raspberry Pi Zero WH is identical to the Zero W, but comes with a pre-soldered header.